openmc-dev/openmc/docs/source/quickinstall.rst

     conda config --add channels conda-forge

-To list the versions of OpenMC that are available on `conda-forge` channel to install, in your terminal window or an Anaconda Prompt, run:
+To list the versions of OpenMC that are available on the `conda-forge` channel, in your terminal window or an Anaconda Prompt run:

 .. code-block:: sh